alexanderluiscampino/yelpify/README.md

 On top of this, we will also output data to a data-lake, where each dataset will be stored in S3, efficiently partioned.
 This data lake can be used by all sorts of purposes in the future.

 ### Checkin
-This dataset will be ingnored all together since it does not offer any value for our analysis goal
+This dataset will be ignored all together since it does not offer any value for our analysis goal

 ### User
 All the fields will be kept in the `user` dataset.
 These are all useful.
 In S3 the data-lake this dataset will be partitioned by: